apify/apify-docs/content/docs/tutorials/scraping_dynamic_content.md

 # Scraping dynamic content

 Many websites load data in the background via [XHR requests]({{@link web_scraping_101/web_scraping_techniques.md#xhrs}}).
 These are usually tracking data, ads and other content that may not be essential for the website to load or is useful to collect periodically.
-Sometimes, though it may contain actual core page data that you need.
+Sometimes though, it may contain actual core page data that you need.

 ## [](#quick-summary) Quick summary

-Use these helper functions to wait for data.
+Use these helper functions to wait for the data.
 Pass in time in milliseconds or the [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) to wait for.

 * `page.waitForTimeout` or `page.waitForSelector` in [Puppeteer](https://pptr.dev) (or **Puppeteer Scraper** ([apify/puppeteer-scraper](https://apify.com/apify/puppeteer-scraper))).
 E.g. `await page.waitForTimeout(10000)` - waits for 10 seconds.

 * `context.waitFor` in **Web Scraper** ([apify/web-scraper](https://apify.com/apify/web-scraper)).
 E.g. `await context.waitFor('my-selector')` - waits for `my-selector` to appear on the page.

 ## [](#how-page-loading-works) How page loading works

 Before looking at code examples that solve this problem, let's review what the page loading process looks like.

 1. **HTML document is loaded** (`domcontentloaded` event).
 This document contains the HTML as it was rendered on the website server.
 It also includes all the JavaScript that is executed and rendered in the next step.
-This HTML is what you get when you use [http-request](https://www.npmjs.com/package/@apify/http-request) or **Cheerio Scraper** ([apify/cheerio-scraper](https://apify.com/apify/cheerio-scraper)) ([CheerioCrawler](https://sdk.apify.com/docs/api/cheerio-crawler) class).
+This HTML is what you get when you use [got-scraping](https://www.npmjs.com/package/got-scraping) or **Cheerio Scraper** ([apify/cheerio-scraper](https://apify.com/apify/cheerio-scraper)) ([CheerioCrawler](https://crawlee.dev/api/cheerio-crawler/class/CheerioCrawler) class).

 2. **JavaScript is executed and rendered** (`load` event).
 The page is fully rendered, but may still lack dynamically loaded data.

 3. **Network XHR requests are loaded and rendered** (`networkidle0` or `networkidle2` events).
 Some websites load essential data this way.
 The execution of these requests may depend on user behavior like in [infinite scroll](https://www.smashingmagazine.com/2013/05/infinite-scrolling-lets-get-to-the-bottom-of-this/).
-This is when you use Web Scraper or Puppeteer Scraper ([PuppeteerCrawler](https://sdk.apify.com/docs/api/puppeteer-crawler) class) to get the page.
+This is when you use Web Scraper or Puppeteer Scraper ([PuppeteerCrawler](https://crawlee.dev/api/puppeteer-crawler/class/PuppeteerCrawler) class) to get the page.
 Be careful that pages often track you with additional requests and the load may never end.

 ## [](#how-to-wait-for-dynamic-content) How to wait for dynamic content